Internship & Job Opportunities

 Language and Cultural Enrichment (LaCE) is a tutoring and mentoring program that pairs Brandeis students with English Language Learners (ELL) from the Kennedy Middle School in Waltham in order to build the ELL students' confidence in speaking English.
 Volunteers have the opportunity to share American culture with new immigrants, build meaningful relationships with students, work closely with other Brandeis students with similar interests and, most importantly, have fun!
 LaCE meets from 3:00-5:00 p.m. on Thursdays.

-Email email@example.com for more information, or contact one of the coordinators listed below.
+Email firstname.lastname@example.org for more information and to contact one of the coordinators listed below.

 Full scholarships for intensive language study at the Middlebury Summer Language Schools in: Arabic, Chinese, Hebrew, Japanese, Portuguese, and Russian.